ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

    -  Bug fixes
    -  New features

-In the event of a change breaking backwards compatibility, then SRU team approval will need to be obtained by emailing the ubuntu-release team mailing list.
+In the event of a change breaking backwards compatibility, SRU team approval will need to be obtained by emailing the ubuntu-release team mailing list.